ahsan722505/content-manager/README.md

 I call it as a content manager.
-Some people may call it as a clipboard manager but it does more than a clipboard manager.
+Some people may like to call it as a clipboard manager but it does more than a clipboard manager.

 Features: